Spring Break in Los Cabos

-The venerable institution of spring break is alive and well in Mexico and one of the top destinations is Los Cabos at the southernmost tip of Baja California, with the Pacific Ocean on one side and the Sea of Cortez on the other.
-Los Cabos is a burgeoning destination due to its warm, dry weather, lovely beaches, luxury accommodations, wide array of leisure activities, and its proximity to the United States.
+The venerable institution of spring break is alive and well in Mexico.
+One of the top destinations is Los Cabos at the southernmost tip of Baja California, with the Pacific Ocean on one side and the Sea of Cortez.
+Los Cabos is a burgeoning destination due to its warm, dry weather, lovely beaches, luxury accommodations, a wide array of leisure activities, and proximity to the United States.
 From a vacation point of view, Los Cabos really means the two towns at the tip of the peninsula, Cabo San Lucas and San Jose del Cabo, plus the ‘Golden Corridor’ that runs between the two, where you’ll find most of the luxury resort hotels and golf courses.

 That said, it’s a pleasant day trip from Cabo San Lucas and is a great place to chill out.
-Every year there are lots of vacation packages to Cabo San Lucas for spring break and 2013 is no exception.
-The nightlife in Cabo San Lucas is famous and some packages will get you better deals for drinks, discounts, and VIP access to some of the bars and nightclubs around town.
-The Cabo Wabo Cantina and El Squid Roe are two of the best known bars in town and Madala is a three-level nightclub with exotic tropical décor and excellent views across Cabo.
+Every year, there are many vacation packages to Cabo San Lucas for spring break, and 2013 is no exception.
+The nightlife in Cabo San Lucas is famous, and some packages will get you better deals for drinks, discounts, and VIP access to some of the bars and nightclubs around town.
+The Cabo Wabo Cantina and El Squid Roe are two of the best-known bars in town, and Mandala is a three-level nightclub with exotic tropical décor and excellent views across Cabo.

-There are plenty of beautiful beaches in the Cabo area and the main beach, Playa Medano, can get pretty wild and crowded at spring break, particularly since there are several bars nearby.
-If you’re looking for some peace and quiet, more tranquil beaches are not far away.
-Students from all over the US go to Cabo San Lucas to party, but particularly from the West Coast and Texas.
+There are plenty of beautiful beaches in the Cabo area, and the main beach, Playa Medano, can get pretty wild and crowded at spring break, particularly since there are several bars nearby.
+If you’re looking for some peace, more tranquil beaches are not far away.
+Students from all over the US go to Cabo San Lucas to party, particularly from the West Coast and Texas.
 Cabo also has five championship golf courses and is the world’s top destination for marlin fishing.
-And just in case you didn’t know, the legal drinking age is eighteen, but as they say in Spanish ‘evita el exceso’!
+And just in case you didn’t know, the legal drinking age is eighteen, but as they say in Spanish, ‘Evita el Exceso’!